 What qualities are you looking for in applicants?

 We are looking for applicants who are already or have the potential to be leaders in the nonprofit community, people with critical thinking skills, good interpersonal skills and strong writing skills.
 We have a strong preference for people who have been in the workforce for four years or longer.
 However, we take into consideration any professional work experience in the nonprofit sector.

 The cost of the program depends upon whether the student is employed by a 501 (c)(3) corporation or not.
 If the student is employed in the private sector, public sector, or a nonprofit that is not classified as a (c)(3) by the IRS, then the tuition reflects that of USD SOLES' graduate tuition cost.

 Students who are employed by nonprofit corporations are eligible for reduced tuition and scholarship funds.
-The discounted tuition rate for fall 2014 is $740 per unit (total cost of $26,640 for the degree if completed in 2 years).
+The discounted tuition rate for fall 2015 is $760 per unit (total cost of $27,360 for the degree).
 An annual $2,000 scholarship is available for all nonprofit practitioners.
 Scholarship procedures.

 Who should write my recommendation letters?